ManlyElectronics/DomainTracker/README.md

 ## License

+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
-This project is open source.
-Please check the LICENSE file for details.
+See the LICENSE file for details.

 ## Support